nosainwe/Biomedical-projects/Temporal ConvLSTM POC for Spectral Monitoring/README.md

 I am starting with a real public multivariate time-series dataset and use it to learn the modelling logic first.

-The point is not to pretend that weather data is tissue data.
-It isn’t.

 The point is to learn the shape of the problem: